HTMformer: Hybrid Time and Multivariate Transformer for Time Series Forecasting

 \subsection{Short-term Forecasting}

-Short-term time series forecasting tasks are also prevalent across a wide range of application domains.
+Short-term time series forecasting tasks is also prevalent in many real-world applications.
 Table~\ref{tab:shortterm_avg} presents the experimental results on the PEMS (PEMS03, PEMS04, and PEMS08) datasets.
-The proposed HTMformer demonstrates better performance across all three PEMS datasets.
-It outperforms the second-best model, MultiPatchFormer, yielding a \emph{21.7\%} reduction in MSE and a \emph{12.0\%} reduction in MAE, respectively.
+The proposed HTMformer demonstrates BEST performance across all three PEMS datasets, outperforming the second-best model, MultiPatchFormer, with a \emph{21.7\%} reduction in MSE and a \emph{12.0\%} reduction in MAE.
 We attribute this performance gain to the exploitation of rich multivariate representations in HTME.
 Since short-term forecasting, constrained by the limited prediction length, does not entail intricate long temporal dependencies, it renders inter-variable correlations more salient.
-These results validate the robust performance of the HTMformer on short-term forecasting tasks, further complementing its strong performance in long-term forecasting.
+These results further demonstrate HTMformer’s strong and robust performance, complementing its long-term results.

-Compared with iTransformer~\citep{liu2024itransformer}, which explicitly models multivariate correlations, and PatchTST~\citep{nie2023time}, which excels at capturing fine-grained temporal patterns, HTMformer achieves broadly superior performance on both long-term and short-term forecasting tasks.
-Even when compared with the previously best-performing Transformer-based forecaster, MultiPatchFormer, HTMformer consistently achieves either superior or comparable predictive accuracy.
-This performance gain is particularly pronounced on high-dimensional time series datasets, such as Traffic and Solar-Energy.
-Such effectiveness is attributed to the use of the HTME extractor, which facilitates multi-dimensional feature fusion in time series.
-HTME adaptively integrates temporal and multivariate representations to achieve comprehensive, multidimensional feature complementarity.
-Furthermore, it encapsulates richer and more discriminative semantic representations, enabling Transformer-based forecasters to more fully leverage sequence information.
-This demonstrates the broad applicability across diverse datasets, thereby highlighting the effectiveness of HTME.